Menopause

 Diagnosis

 Menopause is diagnosed when you have not had a menstrual period for 12 straight months.
-However, symptoms often begin several years before.
+Symptoms often begin years earlier.

 Treatment

-While menopause is a normal phase of life, treatments can help minimize severe symptoms.
-Talk to your health-care provider if your symptoms are affecting your quality of life.
+Menopause is a normal phase of life.
+Treatments can help reduce severe symptoms.
+Talk to your health-care provider if your symptoms affect your quality of life.

-Your treatment plan will depend on your specific symptoms and your personal and family medical history.
-Current treatment options include the following:
+Your treatment plan depends on your symptoms and your personal and family medical history.
+Current treatment options include:

 - Lifestyle changes